The QBO, the annual cycle, and their interactions: Isolating periodic modes with Koopman analysis: Koopman methods: Theory and application

 We discuss the relevant consequences of this construction property in Section \ref{sec:construction}\ref{sec:eigenfreqs}, but one can think of this generation property as accounting for harmonics (of the form $2\alpha$ and $a^2$) and nonlinear interactions between components of a dynamical system with different frequencies (here, $\alpha$ and $\beta$).
+In later sections, we focus on the nonlinear interactions of this kind that can be physically interpreted, i.e., that have eigenfrequencies of the form $\alpha + \beta$ where $\alpha$ and $\beta$ correspond to a frequencies of interest.
+Other nonlinear interactions may exist in the data that cannot be identified in this way.